Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have advanced autonomous agents' planning and decision-making, yet they struggle with complex tasks requiring diverse expertise and multi-step reasoning.
 Multi-Agent Debate (MAD) systems, introduced in NLP research, address this gap by enabling structured debates among LLM-based agents to refine solutions iteratively.
 MAD promotes divergent thinking through role-specific agents, dynamic interactions, and structured decision-making.
-Recognizing parallels between Software Engineering (SE) and collaborative human problem-solving, this study investigates MAD’s effectiveness on two SE tasks.
-We adapt MAD systems from NLP, analyze agent interactions to assess consensus-building and iterative refinement, and propose two enhancements targeting observed weaknesses.
-Our findings show that structured debate and collaboration improve problem-solving and yield strong performance in some cases, highlighting MAD’s potential for SE automation while identifying areas for exploration.
+Recognizing parallels between Software Engineering (SE) and collaborative human problem-solving, this study investigates MAD’s effectiveness on four coding tasks in SE.
+We adapt a MAD framework from NLP, analyze agent interactions to assess consensus-building and iterative refinement, and propose two MAD variants that enhance agent debate for coding tasks by addressing the observed weaknesses.
+Our findings show that structured debate and collaboration improve problem-solving and yield strong performance in some cases, highlighting the collaborative debate synergy between the LLM-agents for coding tasks in SE while identifying areas for exploration.